Table of Contents

 rm -r /etc/systemd/system/httpd.service.d

-Whenever we make edits or remove any of the unit files, we need to make sure that changes are applied by using this command.
+Whenever you make edits or remove any of the unit files, you need to make sure that changes are applied by using this command.

 Using Targets (Runlevels)

 What is a Systemd Target?